rcorre/jsonizer/README.md

 assert(ex.missingKeys == [ "i" ]);
 ```

-The way @jsonize takes parameters is rather flexible.
+The way `@jsonize` takes parameters is rather flexible.
 While I can't condone making your class look
-like the below example, it demonstrates the flexibility of @jsonize:
+like the below example, it demonstrates the flexibility of `@jsonize`:

 ```d
 class TotalMess {